sampath7670/CODETECH-task1/README.md

 -  The program will display the result.

 # Advanced Calculator Project Conclusion
-Objective:
+## - Objective:
-The goal of this project was to create a Python-based calculator capable of performing basic arithmetic operations: addition, subtraction, multiplication, and division.
+The goal of this project was to create a Python-based calculator capable of performing basic arithmetic operations: addition, subtraction, multiplication, and division.<br>
 Features Implemented:
 The program collects two numbers from the user.
 It prompts the user to select an operation.